JimCzuprynski/VotingDropBox/README.md

 ## Deployment

-To save time for the Ed Markey campaign, we lazily reused our existing Heroku account and just made a quick Express server to serve a static site.
+The Ed Markey campaign saved time by reusing their existing Heroku account and just made a quick Express server to serve a static site.
 However, this site could easily be deployed with [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/), or any other static site provider.

 To create a static build, just run the following,